kamui-7/JP-Dictionary/README.md

 ## Installation

-You can download the apk from [here](https://mega.nz/file/KQJ1BAQB#_HRvDrKFSxGZRAXsIs97uv42cuHS6uBV9-jgek45emw)
+You can download the apk from [here](https://mega.nz/file/bJpkVSxJ#MesbRCQwOY-X5VgCuz1N3KSNYjCMcVlX2iNqhJ6dxk4)

-## Feature Ideas

-Here are some feature ideas I may plan on adding:

-1. Show tags for a word (like frequency)
-2. Display pitch accent information as well
-3. Example sentences